-Divergences and convergences have been accompanying the development throughout historical process and appear at different levels and scales.
-Divergence and convergence are respectively a discrepancy or closing up of evolutionary patterns; meanwhile, the developmental level of societies evolving along divergent or convergent trajectories could remain different as well as become generally comparable.
+Divergences and convergences have been accompanying the development throughout historical process.
+They appear at different levels and different scales.
+Divergence and convergence are respectively a discrepancy or closing up of evolutionary patterns; mean-while, the developmental level of societies evolving along divergent or convergent trajectories could remain different as well as become generally comparable.
 Divergence in some aspects can combine with convergence in other aspects if societies maintain a close contact.
-We described a similar type of development for Europe of the fifteenth to the eighteenth centuries CE and called it a 'catching-up divergence'.
-Thus, a number of Asian states borrowed (converged with) the European military technologies in the early Modern period.
+We described a similar type of development for Europe of the fifteenth to eighteenth centuries CE and called it a 'catching-up divergence' (Grinin and Korotayev 2015).
+A number of Asian states borrowed (converged with) European military techno-logies in the early Modern period.
 Convergence can also be alternated by divergence and vice versa.

 Divergence occurs both among affined and unrelated societies.
-The divergence among societies with common ancestry is especially evident if, for example, these societies' developmental trajectories diverge or they develop in differing social and geographical environments.
-For example, after the fifth century CE the development of the Saxons who intruded in Britain and of the Saxons staying on the European continent unfolded in essentially different directions (for more details see Grinin 2011: 17-21).
-The same refers to any divergence with previously uniform society or pattern of life (e.g., as it happened with Indo-Europeans who in the fifth millennium BC used to have a more or less unified language and way of life).
+The divergence among societies with common ancestry is especially evident if, for example, these societies' developmental trajectories diverge or they develop in different social and geographical environments.
+For example, after the fifth century CE the development of the Saxons who intruded in Britain and of the Saxons staying on the European continent unfolded in essentially different ways (for more details see Grinin 2011: 17-21).
 Along with a number of other factors the religious divergence between Orthodox and Roman Catholic Christianity generated essential developmental differences between the Western European societies and Orthodox Eastern Europe.
-Divergence underlies the idea of the adherents of civilization approach that new civilizations can appear on the basis of a mother civilization.
+Divergence underlies the idea that new civilizations can appear on the basis of a mother civilization.
 However, divergence can never be completed and it always affects only some aspects of life in society.
-But at the same time it can be more or less profound and important from the point of view of the destinies of emerging societies.